If you are a traveller just arrived, or planning on heading to New Zealand soon, here are a few tips for getting settled

 By keeping the information visually short and to the point, you are more likely to engage with the potential employer.
 Imagine how many CVs they are looking at, you have a limited time to get their attention.
 Use it wisely!
 Show your work ethic and personality through a cover letter and in the interview.

 References are a very important element of the job search process.
 I would highly recommend you contact your referees to let them know you are job hunting, prior to providing their details to an employer or recruiter.
 In this way they can be prepared when the call comes for that all-important reference.
 If you are coming from overseas, it would be advisable to get your referees’ email address, as it may be difficult to organise a phone call due to time zone differences.

 A good option to consider while job hunting, is to sign up with recruitment agencies.
 This is particularly desirable for anyone on a working holiday visa, as agencies have more immediate temporary opportunities that will give you a kick start to the New Zealand working life.

 It’s free to get registered, so what is there to lose!
 There are many agencies across New Zealand and Auckland, with some specialising in particular industries.
 I might be bias, but I would recommend Madison.
 I too signed up to register when I first moved over, and was placed in a temporary role within one week— here I am two years later writing a blog about it!
 Temping was a great start to my time in Auckland; I met lots of new people through this and also had an income to support living costs.
-Here’s another piece from a Madison colleague about working with recruitment agencies that you may find useful.
+Here’s another piece from a Madison colleague about adapting your CV for the New Zealand market that you may find useful.

 Be persistent!
 You might not get a job on the first try, but there might be something waiting around the corner just for you.
 Good luck, welcome to the country, and I hope you enjoy working in NZ as much as I have.